Link Tracking

 1. Navigate to the broadcast detail page

-2. Scroll to the Link Clicks section
+2. Scroll to the Link Performance section

 Use Cases